-These healthy Carrot Cake Pancakes, which are high in protein from eggs, yogurt, and nuts, are a substantial way to start the day for both the little ones and us parents.
+These Healthy Pancakes with Carrots and Yogurt are high in protein from eggs and yogurt and are a nice source of both a veggie and fruit.
 But even though they are filled with wholesome ingredients, they are also special enough for a holiday breakfast or brunch because they taste like (a less overtly sweet) carrot cake!

-Healthy Pancakes with Carrots
+Healthy Pancakes with Yogurt

 - 3 eggs, lightly beaten

 - 1/2 cup plain yogurt

 - 2 tablespoons butter, melted and slightly cooled

 - 1 teaspoon vanilla